Point visibility graph recognition is NP-hard: Modified slanted grid graphs

 \subsection{Construction of a modified slanted grid graph}

-Consider the unique embedding $ \xi$ of a slanted grid graph $G$ with $n \times n$ embedding points and the two embedding points of convergence.
-We construct a modified slanted grid graph (denoted as $MSGG$) by adding some vertices to $G$ and then deleting some other vertices from it.
-We now describe the modification of $G$.
-Let $G$ be the $SGG$ on $(n \times n) + 2$ vertices defined in the previous section.
-Let $m = \lfloor \frac{\sqrt{n}}{2} \rfloor$.
+Consider the unique embedding $ \xi$ of a slanted grid graph $G_0$ with $n \times n$ embedding points and the two embedding points of convergence.
+We construct a modified slanted grid graph (denoted as $MSGG$) $G(V,E)$ by adding some vertices to $G_0$ and then deleting some other vertices from it.
+We now describe the modification of $G_0$.
+Let $G_0$ be the $SGG$ on $(n \times n) + 2$ vertices defined in the previous section.
+Consider a positive intger $m_0$, $m_0 \leq n-2$.
 Note that the removal of vertices from $V$ also implies the removal of their incident edges from $E$.
-We make the following modifications in $G$.
+We make the following modifications in $G_0$ to construct $G$.

-Now we construct a visibility embedding of the modified $G$, from the initial unique visibility embedding of $G$ in Figure \ref{sgg}.
+Intuitively the $m_0(n-2)$ vertices that are deleted correspond to an $m_0 \times (n-2)$ grid in the visibility embedding of $G$.
+Since $m_0 \leq n-2$, the vertices of $L_1$ and $L_2$ are not deleted.
+If $m_0^2$ vertices are later added to the graph with suitable adjacency relationships, then they can be forced to be embedded on particular horizontal lines (see the proof of Lemma \ref{canemb}). $\\ \\$ Now we construct a visibility embedding of the modified $G$, from the initial unique visibility embedding of $G$ in Figure \ref{sgg}.
 Let $L_1$ and $L_2$ be the rightmost and second-rightmost lines of the visibility-embedding of an $MSGG$ (Figure \ref{msgg}).
 Let $L_3$ and $L_4$ be the topmost and second-topmost lines of the visibility-embedding of an $MSGG$.
 The bottommost horizontal line and leftmost vertical line are labelled $L_5$ and $L_6$, respectively.
 As shown in Figure \ref{msgg}, the two points of convergence are above and to the right of the embedding.
 As before, $p_{i,j}$ is the embedding point corresponding to the vertex $v_{i,j}$. \begin{enumerate}